What is acne scar laser treatment?

 Are there more effective treatments for acne scars than laser therapy?

-A new treatment called microneedle radiofrequency is considered by some to be superior to fractional laser in treating acne scars.
-In this procedure, gold plated, ultra-thin microneedles that are inserted into the skin.
-When the tip of the needle gets to the targeted depths (up to 3.5 mm), the needle emits radio waves that heat the dermis disrupting the scar tissue and triggering the production of new collagen.
+A new treatment called microneedle radiofrequency is considered by some to be superior to fractional laser in treating acne scars, and in this procedure, gold-plated, ultra-thin microneedles are inserted into the skin.
+When the needle tip gets to the targeted depths (up to 3.5 mm), the needle emits radio waves that heat the dermis disrupting the scar tissue and triggering the production of new collagen.
 When using non-insulated needles, this technique provides a minimally painful yet highly effective procedure with excellent results in treating acne scars.

 Microneedle radiofrequency treatments penetrate 3.5 mm into the skin, 5X deeper penetration than the best fractional laser.
-Microneedle RF is very different, then a dermaroller and pen micro needling, neither of which heat the depth of the skin.
-Compared to the CO2 and erbium fractional laser that create small “burn” on the surface of the skin, the Microneedle RF technology does not burn the surface of the skin – so there is little to no downtime at all.
+Microneedle RF is very different, then a dermaroller and pen micro-needling, neither of which heats the depth of the skin.
+Compared to the CO2 and erbium fractional laser that create small "burns" on the skin's surface, the Microneedle RF technology does not burn the skin's surface – so there is little to no downtime at all.

 What is acne scar surgery?

-Another more invasive option for the treatment of acne scars is acne surgery or subcision.
+Another more invasive option for treating acne scars is acne surgery or subcision.
 With this technique performed by a dermatologic surgeon, a scalpel is used to undermine and release the scar tissue under the skin.
 Acne surgery would be the best option for single deep scars and pitted scars.
 This procedure will typically be more costly and invasive than Microneedle RF or laser treatment.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.